-A research institute promoting research on Japanese history and culture The National Museum of Japanese History (Rekihaku) is a museum-based interuniversity research institute established to advance research on Japanese history and culture.
-Its vision is to offer historical perspective that will open the way to the future, and to enhance mutual understanding among people with divergent perceptions of history.
-In pursuing the vision above, Rekihaku values its research style (museum-based research integration) in which resources, research, and exhibitions are organically linked and presented through sharing and public access.
-Rekihaku will promote interdisciplinary collaborative research with researchers in Japan and overseas as well as initiatives involving multidisciplinary cooperation towards developing a new field of Japanese history.
+A research institute promoting research on Japanese history and culture The National Museum of Japanese History (Rekihaku) is a museum-based interuniversity research institute that was to advance research on Japanese history and culture.
+Its vision is to offer historical perspectives that open the way to the future, and to enhance mutual understanding among people with divergent perceptions of history.
+Pursuing this vision, Rekihaku advances its research style of museum-based research integration, in which resources, research, and exhibitions are interconnected and actively shared and published.
+Further, Rekihaku promotes interdisciplinary collaborative research with researchers in Japan and abroad, as well as initiatives involving multidisciplinary cooperation towards developing a new model of Japanese history.

-Development of permanent exhibition based on the results of collaborative research.
-Renovation of Gallery 1, noted as a practical model for the [Rekihaku] "museum-based research integration" approach.
-Research Projects Research projects at Rekihaku are organized and conducted with researchers in Japan and overseas.
-"Collaborative research" consists of "principal research" aiming for interdisciplinary collaboration on core research themes based on Rekihaku's mission (4 projects), "fundamental research" addressing the development of methodological foundations for historical studies (10 projects), "developmental research" aimed at breaking ground for new areas of study and developing human resources, and "Collaborative access type joint research" to train early career researchers such as students enrolled in doctoral programs and postdoctoral researchers (6 projects).
-In addition, "research projects on Rekihaku's collections" designed for making effective use of the museum's holdings (2 project) and "exhibition projects" in exhibition development of special and featured exhibitions (12 projects) are conducted.
-(The number of projects conducted in FY 2022) Exhibitions Permanent exhibitions at Rekihaku present key themes in Japanese history and culture, from prehistoric and ancient times to modern times, with an emphasis on the history of daily life of the people.
+Cooperation with the University of Tokyo's Graduate School of Humanities and Sociology and the Faculty of Letters for practical training at the museum Research Projects Rekihaku organizes research projects with researchers from within and outside of Japan.
+"Collaborative research" consists of "principal research" aiming for interdisciplinary collaboration on core research themes based on Rekihaku's mission (5 projects), "fundamental research" addressing the development of methodological foundations for historical studies (7 projects), "developmental research" aimed at breaking ground for new areas of study and developing human resources, and "Collaborative access type joint research" to train early career researchers such as students enrolled in doctoral programs and postdoctoral researchers (6 projects).
+In addition, "research projects on Rekihaku's collections" are designed for making effective use of the museum's holdings (2 projects) and "exhibition projects" in exhibition development of special and featured exhibitions (12 projects) are conducted (Number of projects conducted in FY 2023).
+Exhibitions Permanent exhibitions at Rekihaku present essential elements of Japanese history and culture, from prehistoric and ancient times to contemporary history, with an emphasis on the history of people's daily lives.
 Special exhibitions and featured exhibitions are held to publicize the achievements of collaborative research and collecting activities.
-Seasonal exhibitions of traditional plants are offered at the Botanical Garden of Everyday Life as well.
+Seasonal exhibitions of plants connected to traditional activities are also offered at the Botanical Garden of Everyday Life.
 Collections / Databases Rekihaku is committed to collecting authentic materials, reproductions, audio-visual materials, and other resources.
-As of May 1, 2022, Rekihaku has 273,133 items in its collection (including 5 national treasures, 87 important cultural properties and 27 art treasures).
-It also has a library of 362,842 titles.
-For research use, Rekihaku provides extensive access to several databases, including those containing its collections, bibliographical information and the full text of historical records, as well as those containing the achievements of collaborative research (57 databases as of May 1, 2022).
+As of May 1, 2023, Rekihaku has 275,503 items in its collection (including 5 national treasures, 87 important cultural properties and 27 art treasures).
+It also has a library of 367,286 titles.
+For research use, Rekihaku provides extensive access to several databases, including those containing its collections, bibliographical information and the full text of historical records, as well as those containing the achievements of collaborative research (71 databases as of May 1, 2023).